molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 <iframe src="https://9elements.github.io/angular-flickr-search/" class="responsive-iframe__iframe"></iframe>
 </p>

-This app that allows to search public photos on Flickr, the popular photo hosting site.
+This app that enables the user to search for public photos on Flickr, the popular photo hosting site.
 First, the user enters a search term and starts the search.
 The Flickr search API is queried.
 Second, a list of search results with thumbnails is rendered.
 Third, the user might select a search result to see the photo details.

 This application is straightforward and relatively simple to implement.
 Still it raises important questions: